CharleyGui/docs.fr-fr/docs/visual-basic/programming-guide/concepts/async/walkthrough-accessing-the-web-by-using-async-and-await.md

 6. Choisissez le bouton **OK** pour fermer la boîte de dialogue.

-## <a name="add-necessary-imports-statements"></a>Ajouter les instructions Imports nécessaires
+## <a name="add-necessary-imports-statements"></a>Add necessary Imports statements

-1. Dans **Explorateur de solutions**, ouvrez le menu contextuel de MainWindow.
-Xaml. vb, puis choisissez **afficher le code**.
+1. In **Solution Explorer**, open the shortcut menu for MainWindow.xaml.vb, and then choose **View Code**.

-2. Ajoutez les instructions `Imports` suivantes en haut du fichier de code, si elles ne sont pas déjà présentes.
+2. Add the following `Imports` statements at the top of the code file if they’re not already present.

     ```vb
     Imports System.Net.Http